MoonModules/WLED-Docs/docs/basics/install-binary.md

 !!! warning
     Don't use ESP Home Flasher for ESP32 boards.
     On ESP32, ESP Home Flasher will make the filesystem very small (61kB), which leads to issues making presets.
     Please consider using [WLED ESP Flasher](/basics/install-wled-flasher), or the web installer or esptool.

-!!! caution
-    <strong>Don't use ESP Home Flasher with ESP32 boards.</strong>
-    On ESP32, ESP Home Flasher will make the filesystem very small (61kB), which leads to issues making presets.
-    Please consider using [WLED ESP Flasher](/basics/install-wled-flasher), or the web installer or esptool.